 I continued to travel and study abroad through college and my doctoral program: Argentina, Mexico, Brazil, and even took a ‘postdoctoral gap year’ in Europe and studied Spanish.
 By the time I had finished my fellowship in Clinical Psychology at my third VA medical center, I knew to embrace my international calling.
 I accepted my first expat position teaching in the Fiji Islands.

-In Fiji, I met my partner (who is French) and just a few years later, we married and relocated to Africa.
+In Fiji, I met my partner (who is French) and just a few years later, I relocated to Cameroon as a diplomatic spouse.

 I discovered the challenges of constantly pivoting in new contexts, but also the rewards.

 Dr. Neeta A. Ramkumar is a licensed psychologist, consultant, and the founder of Psychology Across Borders, PLLC.
-She is dedicated to facilitating international partnerships that will expand access to mental health care and psychology training globally.
+She has 15 years of experience in the mental health field and is dedicated to facilitating international partnerships that will expand access to care and psychology training globally.

-Dr. Ramkumar earned a Doctoral degree from an American Psychological Association (APA) accredited training program in Counseling Psychology at Texas A&M University where she also received a Master of Science diploma in Educational Psychology.
-Dr. Ramkumar completed her Bachelor of Arts, in both Psychology and History, from University of Texas at Austin.
+Dr. Ramkumar earned a Doctoral degree in 2012 from an American Psychological Association (APA) accredited training program in Counseling Psychology at Texas A&M University where she also received a Master of Science diploma in Educational Psychology.
+Dr. Ramkumar completed her Bachelor of Arts, in both Psychology and History, from University of Texas at Austin in 2007.

-Dr. Ramkumar completed her APA accredited clinical internship (New Orleans) and postdoctoral fellowship (Houston) and at US Veterans Affairs hospitals and specializes in the treatment of trauma.
+Dr. Ramkumar completed her APA accredited clinical internship (New Orleans, 2012) and postdoctoral fellowship (Houston, 2014) and at US Veterans Affairs hospitals and specializes in the treatment of trauma.
 Her international career took off in 2015 as a lecturer at the University of the South Pacific in the Fiji Islands where she focused on mental health capacity building in island nations.
 Dr. Ramkumar designed a telepsychology training program to launch the practice of professional psychology in the region.
 In this position she also served as a consultant and trainer for various community agencies (counseling, disability, education, law, medical, etc.).

 Dr. Ramkumar concerns herself with questions of how psychologists of the Global North can support psychologists of the Global South in advancing psychology.
 She believes that local and global networks must exchange knowledge for us to have accurate understandings of the human mind and behavior.